Financial Aid FAQ

 - Federal Aid: If you receive a Pell Grant, the grant is paid out by how many credit hours you are attending.
 Three to 5 credits is under half-time, 6 to 8 credits is half-time, 9 to 11 credits is three-quarters time, and 12 credits and over is full-time.
 Depending on how much Pell Grant you are eligible for, you could receive a grant based on your credit hours.
 Student loans can only be used if you are attending college at least six credits.

-- State Aid (NYS TAP): TAP is only for full-time students (12 credit hours and over).
-There is an application to determine if you qualify for a part-time TAP award.
-You can find that form on our applications and forms page labeled Aid for Part Time Study Application.
+- State Aid (NYS TAP): TAP is for full-time students (12 credit hours and over).
+Part-time TAP and Aid for Part-time Study are for part-time students (Must be registered for a minimum of 6 credit hours, and up to 11 credit hours).
+You can find the Aid for Part-time Study application on our applications and forms page labeled Aid for Part Time Study Application.

 You can repeat a passed course ONCE and receive federal financial aid.
 For NYS TAP, you cannot repeat a passed course and receive the TAP grant unless you are registered for 12 new credits.
 For example: you have 12 credits of new classes that have never been passed, and you have one 3-credit course that you are retaking to get a better grade.
 You can receive funds from both federal and state because out of the 15 you are registered for at least 12 are new.